How to Plant and Grow Daikon Radish

 Since then, they have been a mainstay in certain Asian cuisines, appearing in dishes including stews, stir fries, and ferments.

 Daikon is a winter radish, meaning it grows best when it is allowed to mature in colder weather.
-Therefore, it is typically planted in mid-summer to early fall, depending on your growing zone.

-These radishes are often used as cover crops to loosen soil and reduce erosion.
+As mentioned, these radishes are often used as cover crops to loosen soil and reduce erosion.
 This has given them the name tillage radishes.

 How to Sow

-As with other radishes, these are best grown via direct seeding.
+As with other root crops, these are best grown via direct seeding.
 The date when you should plant seeds depends on your growing zone.
-Daikon radishes can be grown in USDA Hardiness Zones 2-11.

 Aim to sow seeds around two months before your predicted first frost date.
 This will ensure plants mature in time for harvest.